Space sexology: History

 In 2018, Alexander Layendecker and Shawna Pandya co-wrote "Logistics of Reproduction in Space".
 In it, they present the body of research that has been produced on topics of human sexuality, reproduction and development in space.
 They also explored some of the logistical challenges associated with these topics.
 However, they concluded that the literature on such topics remains scarce, and that there is not enough data to assert whether conception, gestation, and development can safely (or successfully) occur in space.

-Most recently, in 2021, Dubé and colleagues highlighted the importance of considering space sexology as a scientific field and research program.
+In 2021, Dubé and colleagues highlighted the importance of considering space sexology as a scientific field and research program.
 Noting a significant lack of research related to space intimacy and sexuality, their article titled "The Case for Space Sexology" explores the risks and benefits of studying these basic human needs in an extraterrestrial context.
 They posit that the use of a biopsychosocial framework could expedite and improve research among space organizations while contributing to the health and well-being of future space inhabitants.
 Since the publication, the authors have commented on the growth of support among the research community and space sector for the advancement of space sexology.
 For example, Maria Santaguida, co-author of the article, stated in an interview with Mic that: "More and more researchers around the globe and people working in the space sector recognize that addressing human intimate and sexual needs in space is one of the keys to unlocking our long-term expansion into the universe".

+In 2023, Santaguida and Dubé published a five year review consolidating existing research on sexual health in space, highlighting the fragmented areas of the field and calling for systematic changes to the way sexology and the study of intimacy and reproduction is studied (Santaguida & Dubé, 2023).

 It has been argued that NASA's rigid stance on sexuality in space may be softening.
 When asked to comment on Dubé and colleagues' "The Case for Space Sexology" by a MIC journalist, a NASA representative stated that "Should a future need for more in-depth study on reproductive health in space be identified, NASA would take the appropriate steps."
 In contrast with NASA's historically blunt rejections of proposals regarding sex and space, this response has been interpreted as a signal of change – one which may open the door for future exploration of human sexuality in space.

+Recent Research

+In 2024, Dr. Begum Mathyk and her colleagues at the University of South Florida published work on women's reproductive health in space as a part of the Space Omics and Medical Atlas initiative, the first of its kind.
+Their studies examined microgravity and radiation exposure and its effects on female reproductive biology.
+This was one of the first OBGYN led investigations into space health (USF Health, 2024).

+Other recent studies have emphasized the challenges of sexual activity in microgravity, including the difficulty of maintaining physical contact and the potential need for specialized equipment or protocols when it comes to facilitating intimacy (New Space Economy, 2024).